-- Appraising the impact of any revised regulations arising from the resolution to the McCloud age discrimination case and the re-running of the cost cap process and implementing any required changes to the scheme; - Continuing to improve pension administration arrangements for the benefit of all members and employers of the Fund; - Continual improvement programme for the quality of data held by the Fund; - Continuing to monitor and improve employer data submission issues; - Maintaining effective communication and liaison with Fund employers to meet the data requirements of the Pensions Regulator; and - Continuing with implementing Guaranteed Minimum Pension (GMP) reconciliations in accordance with HMRC guidelines.
+- Working with LPPA to address any pension administration issues associated with LGR in Cumbria. - Appraising the impact of revised regulations arising from the resolution to the McCloud age discrimination case and the re-running of the cost cap process, and implementing any required changes to the Scheme. - Embedding the new pensions administration system ("UPM") used by LPPA into the Fund. - Continuing to improve pension administration arrangements for the benefit of all members and employers of the Fund. - Continual improvement programme for the quality of data held by the Fund. - Continuing to monitor and improve employer data submission issues. - Maintaining effective communication and liaison with Fund employers to meet the data requirements of the Pensions Regulator.